Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ### Help
-You spend a week aiding an ally in their endeavors by forfeiting your time.
+You spend a downtime aiding an ally in their endeavors by forfeiting your time.
 You give one ally advantage on all checks they make in their downtime activity, excluding the Pit Fighting downtime.
 When helping you can splitting any gold costs for the downtime, you don't split the rewards.

 Usually the best use for the Help downtime is when you ask another player to use their skills to craft an item for you, giving them advantage and paying part of the cost makes it more likely they can finish the item quickly.